Kosovo Entry Requirements

 Visa Required

-Citizens of countries not listed under visa-free access must apply for a visa prior to travel.
+Citizens of countries not eligible for visa-free entry or ETA must apply for a visa in advance

 Arrival Process